-This training provides instruction of proper terminology and patient engagement practices for working with LGBTQI+ patients and staff.
-This training includes an interactive telehealth simulation clinic and a community panel of LGBTQI+ community members and professionals from our area.
+This training provides instruction of proper terminology and patient engagement practices for working with LGBTQIA+ patients and staff.
+This training includes an interactive telehealth simulation clinic and a community panel of LGBTQIA+ community members and professionals.

 Module 1: Primary and Preventative Care

-Preventative care, social determinants of health, sexual health, hormone replacement therapy, and common clinical complaints presented by LGBTQI+ patients in the adult and adolescent primary care settings.
+Preventative care, social determinants of health, sexual health, hormone replacement therapy, and common clinical complaints presented by LGBTQIA+ patients in the adult and adolescent primary care settings.

 Module 2: Mental Health

-Mental health topics in LGBTQI pediatric, adolescent, and adult patients.
-DSM V definitions, physician experiences of working with adults, families and adolescent LGBTQI+ populations, navigating and utilizing appropriate resources including therapy, social work, and local community offerings.
+Mental health topics in LGBTQIA+ pediatric, adolescent, and adult patients.
+DSM V definitions, physician experiences of working with adults, families and adolescent LGBTQIA+ populations, navigating and utilizing appropriate resources including therapy, social work, and local community offerings.
 Diagnostic requirements for initiation of hormone therapy, gender-affirming surgical care.

 Module 3: Reproduction and Reproductive Health

-This module focuses on generalized reproduction topics on family planning for LGBTQI+ patients and preservation of fertility for patients who undergo gender-affirming treatment.
-Topics discussed will include a cohesive and holistic approach to understanding the medical system, interactions of different professional roles, and navigating family planning, gestation, and birth for LGBTQI+ community members.
+This module focuses on generalized reproduction topics on family planning for LGBTQIA+ patients and preservation of fertility for patients who undergo gender-affirming treatment.
+Topics discussed will include a cohesive and holistic approach to understanding the medical system, interactions of different professional roles, and navigating family planning, gestation, and birth for LGBTQIA+ community members.